schadha17/Computer-Systems-Security/Assignment1/README.md

 From this website and exploit, we can safely deduce two lessons

 - One should display same message for wrong usernames and passwords.
 Otherwise, it is easy for one to enumerate users.
-One username is enough to find a security weaklink.
+One username can be enough to find a security weaklink.
 - Websites should have login rate limiting to prevent brute forcing